DATA-606-2023-FALL-TUESDAY/Meruva_LohithReddy/docs/report.md

 ## 4. Methodology

 i)  Data Preprocessing

-> The \'Date_of_Journey\' is converted into separate day and month
-> columns to better understand seasonal trends.
-The flight duration is
-> split into hours and minutes for a more granular analysis.
-Airlines,
-> source, and destination data are processed to create distinct
-> categories, which helps in understanding the influence of these
-> variables on ticket prices.
+- The 'Date_of_Journey' is converted into separate day and month columns to better understand seasonal trends.
+The flight duration is split into hours and minutes for a more granular analysis.
+Airlines, source, and destination data are processed to create distinct categories, which helps in understanding the influence of these variables on ticket prices.

 ii) Exploratory Data Analysis